 Figure 3.1

-Between April 2023 and March 2024, there were 39,209 referrals to specialist memory assessment services in England.
-This was 13.3% of all dementia assessments provided.
-Higher than England percentages of referrals were recorded in 2 of the regions (East of England and North East and Yorkshire) with the top value of 18.4% in East of England.
-Lowest value was in North West (11.4%) with 5 of the regions placed statistically below the England value (London, Midlands, South East, South West, and North West).
+Between April and September 2024, there were 18,500 referrals to specialist memory assessment services in England.
+This was 12.4% of all dementia assessments provided.
+Higher than England percentages of referrals were recorded in 2 of the regions (North East and Yorkshire and East of England) with the top value of 18.2% in East of England.
+Lowest value was in South East (9.7%) with 5 of the regions placed statistically below the England value (London, Midlands, South East, South West, and North West).

 Figure 3.2

-Between April 2023 and March 2024, the percentage of referrals to specialist memory assessment services out of all dementia assessments provided in England varied across the 42 ICB between 4.9% (Leicester, Leicestershire and Rutland and Dorset) and 33.9% (Derby and Derbyshire).
+Between April and September 2024, the percentage of referrals to specialist memory assessment services out of all dementia assessments provided in England varied across the 42 ICB between 3.8% (Bristol, North Somerset and South Gloucestershire) and 29.9% (Suffolk and North East Essex).

 Antipsychotic prescribing